NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-workflows.md

 The first part enables modular designs of Nextflow pipelines (more on this later), while the second simply defines where the workflow's results should end up.
+Double slashes (`//`) are used as comments in Nextflow.
 The next part really defines the workflow itself:

 ```groovy
 workflow {

     // Workflow for generating count data for the MRSA case study

     // Define SRA input data channel